 Exams and Tests

 Your health care provider can diagnose monkeypox by looking at the rash and asking questions about your medical history.

-Your provider will take specimens from your skin lesions and send them for testing.
+Your provider may take specimens from your skin lesions and send them for testing.
 A PCR test (polymerase chain reaction test) can confirm the diagnosis.

 Currently, there is no specific treatment for the mpox virus.
 In most people, symptoms usually go on their own in 2 to 4 weeks.